nicofirst1/MotionBot/README.md

  [face recognition repo](https://github.com/ageitgey/face_recognition).

 ## Installation
-in this section the setup for this branch is explained.\
+In this section the setup for this branch is explained.\
-You **must** perform the setup of the master branch first in order to make this work.
+You **must** perform the setup of the master branch first in order to make this one work.

 ### Python